ASSERT-KTH/sorald/README.md

 $ sorald repair --source some/project/path --rule-key 2111
 ```

-The full list of options is documented [here](/docs/usage/repair.md)
+The full list of options is documented [here](/docs/usage/repair.adoc)
 (and can also be found by running `sorald repair --help`):

-> **Note:** Some rules (e.g. 1444) are marked as "incomplete".
-This means that
-> Sorald's repair for a violation of said rule is either partial or
-> situational.

 #### Mining Sonar warnings (the `mine` command)